-Author’s Note: If you haven’t read the true chapter 2.07, the link is here.
+Author’s Note: This chapter was published on August 1st.
+If you haven’t read the true chapter 2.07, the link is here.

 Where do we go from here?
 That was probably the name of a song of some kind.
 That wasn’t too significant; everything was a song title in the end.

 But where did she and Erin go from now?
 After they’d saved Ceria (and Olesm) from the ruins?
 After they’d lost the others.

 Where did they go?
 What did they do, knowing there were others in the world like them?

 For a moment, the sheer enormity of it all struck Ryoka full-on, before she could mitigate the feeling.
 Where did they start?

 The King of Destruction was moving.
 All the people arriving in this world were probably playing hell with the politics and power struggles of each nation, and besides that, the threat of bringing modern-day technology like firearms into this world was very real.
 Add that to the possibility that it might be possible for this world to connect back to hers and Erin’s—!

 Was she missing anything?
 Oh yes.
 On a smaller, local level – on this continent, in short – it seemed like Ryoka and Erin had no shortage of problems.
 An angry Watch Captain in the city, the Antinium, Lady Magnolia, Teriarch, a roaming horde of the undead, Ceria’s injuries, the Gnolls, and possibly Gazi, although it was anyone’s guess where she’d ended up.

 Some of those things weren’t necessarily deadly problems—the business with the Antinium as Erin described it was odd.
 Ryoka hadn’t read any books on the Free Antinium, so she had no idea what they were doing.
 She could guess, but—

 One problem among many.
 Where did you start?
 When the house was burning down, the first step was probably to get out of the fire.
 But where did you start when the entire world was raining fire from the sky?